 If your lips and skin are dry, if you feel chills when the room is warm, you experience occasional nosebleeds or feel thirsty despite the water you’ve been drinking – the chances are that the air in your home is dry.
 Especially in the winter, the inside air tends to get too dry and can cause health issues and furniture decay.
 It also causes an increase in static electricity, which can damage your electronic devices.

 We break down the importance of having a humidifier and its positive impact on your health.
+We’ve also tested the best humidifiers available and ranked them based on effectiveness and intuitiveness.

 What Is a Humidifier?